Paul Booth (media scholar)

 Paul Booth is an American media scholar and a professor of Digital Communication and Media Arts at DePaul University in Chicago, Illinois.
 He serves on the editorial board of a number of journals, including Transformative Works and Cultures and the Journal of Fandom Studies.
 He also oversees the annual DePaul Pop Culture Conference.

 Early life and education

 Booth earned a bachelor's degree in English literature from the University of Illinois at Urbana–Champaign (where he performed in the improv comedy troupe Spicy Clamato), before earning a master's degree in communication from Northern Illinois University and a Ph.D. in rhetoric and communication from Rensselaer Polytechnic Institute.
+His dissertation was entitled Fandom Studies: Fan studies Re-written, Re-read, Re-produced (2009).